Ohio Product Liability Lawyer Reviewing Tire Defects

 Yokohama will notify owners, and dealers will replace the tires free of charge.
 The safety recall is expected to begin on, or about, October 20, 2012.
 Owners may contact Yokohama at 1-800-423-4544.
 For more information for this particular recall, please click here.

-If you or a loved one suffered an injury or wrongful death from a car accident caused by a faulty tire and you have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered an injury or wrongful death from a car accident caused by a faulty tire and you have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding tire defects.